 What are the resources, people, relationships, and processes required to accomplish what you want?

-What are the necessary steps required to be taken in the next year to move you forward toward your vision?
+What are the steps required to be taken in the next year to move you forward toward your vision?

-Brand Values and principles
+Brand Values and Principles

-Imagine a world without human values, a world where human respect does not exist, a world that lacks credibility, trust, love, and transparency, a society where people don’t value excellence, innovation, and talent.
+Imagine a world without human values, a world where human respect does not exist, a world that lacks credibility, trust, love, and transparency, and a society where people don’t value excellence, innovation, and talent.

-It’s not very difficult to imagine, surf through the internet, and read news about some third-world countries’ leadership and see how ethically broke they are, observe how they lack strong, ethical, and transparent leadership, and learn how that affects the progress of their people lives.
+It’s not very difficult to imagine, surf the internet, and read news about some third-world countries’ leadership and see how ethically broke they are, observe how they lack strong, ethical, and transparent leadership, and learn how that affects the progress of their people lives.

 Unlike uncivilized countries or poorly run businesses, they operate with no values and ethics; they follow the basic rules of humans’ nature and desires, and that is why they are doomed to fail in our modern world.